 Snap the whole assembly into the top rails of your prusa and that's it :)

-Filament pulley printertop by Wired1 is licensed under the Attribution - Non-Commercial - Share Alike license.
+Filament pulley printertop by Wired1 is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

 - You must attribute (give credit) to the creator of this Thing.